sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/creating-workflows.rst

 Saving Workflow
 ===============

-  * Give the workflow a name.
+  * Give the workflow a 'Name'.
-  * Click on the Save button to create the new workflow.
+  * Click on the 'Save' button to create the new workflow.

 View Workflows
 ===============